 TIP: You can purchase snowshoes for about $150.
 At about $30/day rental at the Gatineau Visitor Centre, that means you only have to wear the snowshoes 5 times ever in their life span and they’ve paid for themselves.

-TIP 2: I love my crampons (size medium here or size large here for about $20) because I find snowshoes are best after a fresh snow and not great on packed down snow.
+TIP 2: I love my crampons (I got mine from Amazon for $20) because I find snowshoes are best after a fresh snow and not great on packed down snow.

 Go Skating and get Hot Chocolate and a Beavertail